mountainmannm/Bolt-Industries/README.md

 If you would like to get your hands on a Pico 87 Mechanical keyboard, you can find the project on Kickstarter. https://www.kickstarter.com/projects/1639195067/the-bolt-industries-pico-87-mechanical-keyboard

-There are two firmwares that can be used on te Pico 87 Mechanical keyboard.
+The Pico 87 Mechanical keyboard is compatable with two flavors of firmware.
 The first is BMK.
 BMK stands for Bolt Industries Mechanical Keyboard.
 It is a custom built firmware written in the Arduino IDE.
 If you are comfortable using the Arduino IDE, then You will probably like BMK.
 To install it, simply download the